 Pioneers in the Industry

 Saniclean Strainers has led the way as one of the premier Y strainer suppliers in the country since 1911.
-These Y strainers are suitable for a wide range of applications and industries, from small batch runs to 24/7 continuous production cycles.
+These Y strainers are suitable for a wide range of professional applications and industries, from small batch runs to 24/7 continuous production cycles.